yswa-var/GlowUp-Goals/Docs/LowLevel.md

 Low-Level Design: Accountability Coach App (User-Friendly) This low-level design (LLD) refines the Accountability Coach App to be maximally user-friendly, emphasizing simplicity, clarity, and motivational feedback.
-It uses a Python FastAPI backend, React frontend with Tailwind CSS, MongoDB database, and OpenAI API for LLM integration.
+It uses a Python FastAPI backend, MongoDB database, and OpenAI API for LLM integration.
 The design details where the LLM is required, where it's not, and how to scrape tasks/goals to detect diversions with warnings.
 1. User-Friendly Design Principles

 Simplicity: Minimal steps for actions (e.g., one-click task addition).
-Clarity: Clear language, large fonts, high-contrast colors.
+Clarity: Clear language and response formatting.
-Minimal Distractions: No animations, pop-ups, or unnecessary visuals.
+Minimal Distractions: Focus on essential functionality.
 Motivation: Positive reinforcement (e.g., "Great job!") and gamified streaks.
-Accessibility: WCAG 2.1 compliance, keyboard navigation, screen reader support.
 Flexibility: Natural language input with forgiving parsing.

 2. Backend (Python FastAPI)